mariamoraan/react-template/README.md

 # React Template

+**✨✨Tip: use the "Use this template" button available at the top right✨✨**

 ## Description

 This React template is a boilerplate for kickstarting your React projects with the following tools pre-configured: